What is Japan's pathway to limit global warming to 1.5°C?

 Fuel shares refer only to energy demand of the sector.
 Deployment of synthetic fuels is not represented in these pathways.

-The transport sector was responsible for 15% of Japan’s emissions in 2021.
-Direct CO2 emissions from the sector peaked in 20011 thanks to improvements in fuel efficiency standards under the country’s Top Runner Program.
-The energy intensity of passenger cars and light trucks decreased by 22% between 2000 and 2018.2 1.5°C compatible pathways would see emissions fall to 24-34% below 2013 levels by 2030.
+The transport sector was responsible for 16% of Japan’s emissions in 2022.
+Direct CO2 emissions from the sector peaked in 2001 thanks to improvements in fuel efficiency standards under the country’s Top Runner Program as well as exhaust emission standards.1 The energy intensity of passenger cars and light trucks decreased by 22% between 2000 and 2018.2 By focussing on policies around improving fossil fuel efficiency rather than supporting deeper electrification in the transport sector, Japan is not aligning with 1.5ºC pathways.

 Japan's transport sector direct CO₂ emissions (from energy demand)